Kees de Vries

-Kees de Vries (born 30 August 1955) is a German politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag from the state of Saxony-Anhalt from 2013 until 2021.
+Kees de Vries (30 August 1955 – 13 October 2025) was a German politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag from the state of Saxony-Anhalt from 2013 until 2021.

 Political career

 De Vries became a member of the Bundestag after the 2013 German federal election.
 He was a member of the Committee for Food and Agriculture.
 De Vries did not stand for re-election in the 2021 German federal election.